Musculoskeletal Disorders

 Medial Knee Joint showing the medial collateral ligament

-Many patients are complaining the pain of knee, even if they did surgeries such as Knee Joint Replacments and/or Key hole surgeries.
+Many patients are complaining the pain of knee, even if they did surgeries such as Knee Joint Replacements and/or Key hole surgeries.
 Usually, they were back to their surgeons and discussed with them, and then they got the answer from the doctors without any problems.
 However, they are still painful.

 One of the reasons they have the pain of knee is coming from the soft tissues surrounding the knee joint such as the Medial Collateral Ligament of Knee Joint.